Door Mount vs Wall Mount Pet Doors

 A dog door for walls easily accommodates a double flap option.
 This will look a little different than it does for the door mount.
 With a door mount, the two flaps will hang right next to each other.
 With a wall mount, one flap will hang from the interior frame and one flap will hang from the exterior frame, separated by the length of the tunnel.
 Both door and wall mount double flap options will provide the same great insulation; a wall mount just gives a little more buffer room between the flaps and the outside air.

-Should I get a Door Mount or a Wall Mount Pet Door?
+Should You get a Door Mount or a Wall Mount Pet Door?

 Benefits of Door Mounts: